rohit-mehra/eye_of_sauron/README.md

 $ python3 run_producers.py
 ```

-Note: If you're using Linux Bash you might need to convert run.py as
+Note: If you're using Linux Bash you might need to convert run files as

 ```bash
 $ sudo apt-get install dos2unix